 What I didn’t realize back then is that true love does not assume a holding pattern, isn’t exclusive, doesn’t hoard, or stow itself away in a preferential connection.
 True love is synonymous with freedom and with God – God is Universe and the Universe cannot be captured in a single embrace or arrested into a private moment.
 Rather, the Universe weaves its energy infinitely into the present, never living in the past or future.
 The Universe is present in each lesson that brings us closer to God – to love – to ourselves – and sometimes those lessons are painful because that particular pain is necessary for our highest soul evolution.

-Trying to hold on to love is like trying to hold on to the ocean.
-An exercise in futility that leaves you a constant “failure”, even while the ocean itself beckons you at all times to come into it and be surrounded and supported by its majesty.
+futility that leaves you a constant “failure”, even while the ocean itself beckons you at all times to come into it and be surrounded and supported by its majesty.
 The reason I experienced so much pain back when David left for a monastic life is because I thought I was entitled to hold on to the ocean, as though splendor can be possessed.

 Today I flail around almost as equally as back then inside of lessons about romantic love.
 I am NOT actualized in this arena, but I know that love does not belong to me.
 Today I know that God didn’t “take” anything from me when David left.
 In fact, quite the contrary is true.
 There are 3 poignant, holy and auspicious occasions that really stand out to me with relation to how God GAVE to me in relationship with David: